dgryski/go-perfbook/performance.md

 Know how big each of your input sizes is likely to be in production.

+The memory hierarchy in modern computers confuses the issue here a little bit, in that caches prefer the predictable access of scanning a slice to the effectively random access of chasing a pointer.
+We will talk about this in the hardware-specific section.

 Sometimes the best algorithm for a particular problem is not a single algorithm, but a collection of algorithms specialized for slightly different input classes.
 This "polyalgorithm" quickly detects what kind of input it